 What happens after discovery is completed?

 Within 25 calendar days of the completion of discovery, you shall file written arguments detailing the evidence in support of your request for corrective action.
 The FBI may respond with its own written arguments within 20 calendar days of the date of service of your written arguments.
+OARM may also afford you and the FBI additional time to file any respective reply/surreply briefs.
 Thereafter, the Director of OARM will adjudicate your request for corrective action, either based on the written record, or following a hearing.